The Chart for dMY Technology Group Inc. III (DMYI) Is Flashing Mixed Signals

 Sponsored

-The average price from analysts is $18.00.
+The average price from analysts is $18.00, which is $6.91 above the current price.
 DMYI currently public float of 22.50M and currently shorts hold a 0.76% ratio of that float.
-Today, the average trading volume of DMYI was 415.61K shares.
+Today, the average trading volume of DMYI was 536.48K shares.

 DMYI’s Market Performance

-DMYI stocks went down by -0.20% for the week, with a monthly jump of 0.40% and a quarterly performance of -2.52%.
-The volatility ratio for the week stands at 1.44% while the volatility levels for the past 30 days are set at 0.70% for dMY Technology Group Inc. III.
-The simple moving average for the period of the last 20 days is 0.62% for DMYI stocks with a simple moving average of -6.16% for the last 200 days.
+DMYI stocks went up by 0.50% for the week, with a monthly jump of 0.60% and a quarterly performance of -0.50%.
+The volatility ratio for the week stands at 1.56% while the volatility levels for the past 30 days are set at 0.77% for dMY Technology Group Inc. III.
+The simple moving average for the period of the last 20 days is 0.89% for DMYI stocks with a simple moving average of -5.66% for the last 200 days.

 Analysts’ Opinion of DMYI